meshcore-dev/meshcore-cli/README.md

 The `to` command is specific to chat mode, it lets you enter the recipient for next command.
 By default you're on your node but you can enter other nodes or public rooms.
 Here are some examples :

-- `to <nodename>` : will enter nodename
+- `to <dest>` : will enter dest (node or channel)
 - `to /`, `to ~` : will go to the root (your node)
 - `to ..` : will go to the last node (it will switch between the two last nodes, this is just a 1-depth history)
 - `to !` : will switch to the node you received last message from

-When you are connected to a node, the behaviour will depend on the node type, if you're on a chat node, it will send messages by default and you can chat.
-On a repeater or a room server, it will send commands (autocompletioin has been set to comply with the CommonCli class of meshcore).
+When you are in a node, the behaviour will depend on the node type, if you're on a chat node, it will send messages by default and you can chat.
+On a repeater or a room server, it will send commands (autocompletion has been set to comply with the CommonCli class of meshcore).
 To send a message through a room you'll have to prefix the message with a quote or use the send command.

-You can alse set a channel as recipient, `to public` will switch to the public channel, and `to ch1` to channel 1.
+The `/` character is used to bypass the node you have currently selected using `to`:
+- `/<cmd>` issues cmd command on the root
+- `/<node>/<cmd>` will send cmd to selected node
+- `/<dest> <msg>` will send msg to dest (channel or node)

 #### Flood Scope in interactive mode